Pricing Simplified Across Fragmented Systems

 Analysts were struggling to reconcile conflicting signals across tools.

-It made it hard to act to confidently act and answer key questions:
+It made it hard to act to confidently and answer key questions:

 1. How well am I selling right now?